geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 But I'm not sure that releases the driver's claim on the device.
 I'm pretty sure it's just in the descriptor.
 How do things know?
-I mean, it's not the VID and stuff that determine...
+I mean, it's not the VID and stuff that determine..
 No, no, no.

 ##### **Nimlgen** [[00:23:19](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1399)]
 Yeah, I mean, I found this in the firmware.